 “Please note that my aim in writing is constructive rather than controversial.”Frank Viola, Reimagining Church

 - Ahh, now that is an attitude to work with, it will take one far in making progress – whatever arena of life one may be working in.

 “We are living in an age hopelessly below the New Testament pattern–content with a neat little religion.” – Martin Lloyd-Jones.Frank Viola, Reimagining Church

 - Ouch!
 Viola that’s not fair!
 You can’t quote people within our own “church” circles to undermine our ideas!
 Ouch!

-- On the one hand, “church” can be extremely ineffective…on the other hand – how does one define the “institutional church”?
-Can one broadly stroke so many various churches with one broad brush?
+- On the one hand, “church” can be extremely ineffective…on the other hand – how does one define the “institutional church”?1Yes, I am purposely participating in the revolt against including punctuation within quotations.
+Viva la Geeks!
+Can one really stroke so many various churches with one broad brush?

 - I like to encourage specific criticism, rather than generalizations.
 Tell me what is wrong specifically, not generically, I am a little concerned, thus, by the general broad strokes…but, hey, we are just at the beginning – give Viola some time.

 - Viola suggests that the church is an organism not an institution, and notes that most Christians agree with this statement but “as they formed those very words, they continued to be devout members of churches that were organized along the lines of General Motors and Microsoft.”

 - Yes, I agree the church is an organism…No, I don’t attend a mega-church, so it’s not like GM or Microsoft, but might be a bit like the mom and pop store on the corner…